 When the procedure for registration or provisional registration of a mortgage is completed, the entry will be made in the aircraft registry.
-An official transcript of entry of such updated aircraft registry will be available approximately one week after the application date.
+An official transcript of entry of such updated aircraft registry will be available approximately one week (or two weeks depending on the season) after the application date.